-- 22.1 Variations must be evidenced in writing. - 22.2 All Contract variations must be carried out within the scope of the original Contract.
-Contract variations that materially affect or change the scope of the original contract are not allowed unless approved by the Monitoring Officer.
-If a material change is accepted then notices must be published in accordance with the regulations. - 22.3 A new procurement is required in the case of a material change where one or more of the following conditions are met: - The variation introduces conditions which, had they been part of the initial procurement exercise, would have allowed for the admission of other tenderers than those initially selected or for the acceptance of an offer other than that originally accepted or would have attracted additional participants in the procurement procedure; - The variation increases the value of the contract or the framework agreement substantially in favour of the provider in a manner which was not provided for in the initial contract or framework agreement; - The variation extends the scope of the contract or framework agreement considerably. - 22.4 All contract variations must be in writing and signed by both the Council and the provider except where different provisions are made within the contract documentation. - 22.5 The value of each variation must be assessed by the Authorised Officer and all necessary approvals sought prior to the variation taking place including registrations on the Council's forward plan if applicable. - 22.6 Approval for any variation shall be sought in writing from the Director in a timely manner and supported by an appropriate decision record signed by the Director. - 22.7 If the variation relates to a contract that has previously been waived then a CPR Waiver Report Addendum should be completed and signed by the Monitoring Officer (or the Chief Financial Officer if the waiver relates to Legal and Democratic Services contracts).
+- 26.3 Contract variations that materially affect or change the scope of an above threshold (covered) contract including the value are not allowed unless approved by the Monitoring Officer (or nominated deputy) via a CPR Report Form.
+A material variation may be defined under the following circumstances or in accordance with Section 74 PA2023, this list is not exhaustive: - The variation introduces conditions which, had they been part of the initial procurement exercise, would have allowed for the admission of other tenderers than those initially selected or for the acceptance of an offer other than that originally accepted or would have attracted additional participants in the procurement procedure; - The variation increases the value of the contract or the framework agreement substantially in favour of the provider in a manner which was not provided for in the initial contract or framework agreement; - The variation extends the scope of the contract or framework agreement considerably. - 26.4 If a material change (variation) is approved and it is subject to Section 74 of the PA2023, then notices must be published in accordance with the Procurement Act 2023. - 26.5 All contract variations must be in writing and signed by both the Council and the provider except where different provisions are made within the contract documentation. - 26.6 The value of each variation must be assessed, and the approval sought in a timely manner and supported by an appropriate decision record signed by the Executive Director. - 26.7 If the variation relates to a contract that has previously been waived, then a new CPR Report Form should be approved by the Monitoring Officer (or the Chief Financial Officer if the contract relates to Legal and Democratic Services contracts).